peeweek/VFXDoc/docs/shaders/hlsl.md

 # High Level Shading Language

+HLSL (standing for High Level Shading Language) is a programming language intended to write shaders.
+It's been introduced with DirectX 9 and has evolved until today through various versions.

 This language is close to the C language, and uses a reduced instruction set dedicated to GPU computing.
-Depending on the engine you use, shaders file contents can vary but you will find here the common denonimator for writing hlsl.
+Depending on the engine you use, shaders file contents can vary but you will find here the common denonimator for writing HLSL.

+A variant of HLSL is GLSL, another shading language that was introduced to work with OpenGL.
+It is quite similar in syntax, but uses enough differences to be not compatible by default.
+Thankfully, the differences are mostly keywords, function names, so converting one another into the other is feasible.

 ### Text vs. Graph